EvanGyori/PixelSandbox/README.md

 All solutions to the pixel sandbox I found online would always allow pixels to disappear for easier implementation but I used a step by step process to allow every pixel to move each frame without being deleted.
 The conservation of pixels.

 ## Controls
-use WASD to pan view
+Use WASD to pan view
-<p>use mouse scroll wheel to zoom in and out
+<p>Use mouse scroll wheel to zoom in and out
 <p>Space pauses the simulation

 ## Usage
-This program requires SDL2.
+This program requires [SDL2](https://wiki.libsdl.org/SDL2/Installation) and CMake.
 Make sure `SDL2Config.cmake` can be found by CMake.

 Create a build directory and run cmake from it
 ```